FFXIVPocketGuide/FFXIVPocketGuide/_posts/ew/2023-11-24-6-4-voidcast-dais.md

               - AoE (Area)
             notes:
               - 2 walls of ice with spikes on one side.
 These quadrants will be targeted for AoE.
-Move behind the walls
+Move behind the spikes.
           - type: Regular
             name: Void Meteors
             roles: